-To view a list of SNMP users configured on the device, navigate to Administration " Configure SNMP users table appears.
+To view a list of SNMP users configured on the device, navigate to Administration " Configure SNMP " Configure SNMP Users .
+The SNMP Users table appears.

-Managing SNMP Users 185
+198 Managing SNMP Users

 If users have not been configured, add users as needed.
 For more information, refer to Section 5.6.1.2, "Adding an SNMP User".